 The power to reject ICANN Board decisions relating to reviews of the IANA Functions, including the procedure to implement a separation process relating to Post-Transition IANA (CWG-Stewardship dependency).

-The rights of Inspection and investigation.
+The rights of inspection and investigation.

 Why the Sole Designator Model?